How the 1541 Actually Works

 The drive mechanism itself is an 80-track double-density mechanism — but Commodore fitted it with a single-density read/write head.
 This mismatch has enormous implications.
 Each track increment requires two stepper motor steps instead of one, which means stepping only once lands you exactly between two tracks — a "half track."
 Copy protection schemes exploit this heavily.

 The disk spins at a constant 300 RPM.
-The 1541 does not have an index hole sensor — there's no way to know where the disk is in its rotation.
-This is a critical architectural quirk that both enabled and was exploited by copy protection.
-When you format a disk, the first sector on each track starts at whatever angular position the head happened to be when writing began.
-This is essentially random, and different every time.
+The 1541 has no index hole sensor — no way to know where the disk is in its rotation.
+When you format a disk, the first sector on each track starts wherever the head happened to be sitting at that moment.
+Effectively random, different every time.
+Copy protection schemes exploited this heavily, and were also constrained by it.

 Speed Zones — Why Data Density Varies